rancher/docs/content/rancher/v2.x/en/installation/resources/k8s-tutorials/_index.md

 In Rancher prior to v2.4, the Rancher server needed to run on an RKE Kubernetes cluster.

-In Rancher v2.4.x, Rancher need to run on either an RKE Kubernetes cluster or a K3s Kubernetes cluster.
+In Rancher v2.4.x, Rancher needs to run on either an RKE Kubernetes cluster or a K3s Kubernetes cluster.

-In Rancher v2.5, Rancher can run on any Kubernetes cluster.